-The NFIP makes federally backed flood insurance available to homeowners, renters, and business owners in participating communities in exchange for communities enacting flood hazard management regulations.
+The NFIP makes federally backed flood insurance available to homeowners, renters, and business owners in participating communities that enact flood hazard management regulations.
 For most participating communities, FEMA has prepared a detailed Flood Insurance Study.
 The study presents water surface elevations for floods of various magnitudes, including the 1-percent annual chance flood (100-year flood) and the 0.2-percent annual chance flood (the 500-year flood).
 Base flood elevations and the boundaries of the 100- and 500-year floodplains are shown on Flood Insurance Rate Maps (FIRMs), which are the principle tool for identifying the extent and location of the flood hazard.
 FIRMs are the most detailed and consistent data source available, and for many communities they represent the minimum area of oversight under their flood hazard management program.

-Participants in the NFIP must, at a minimum, regulate development in floodplain areas in accordance with NFIP criteria.
-Before issuing a permit to build in a mapped flood hazard area, participating jurisdictions must ensure that three criteria are met:
+NFIP participants must, at a minimum, regulate development in floodplains in accordance with NFIP criteria.
+Before issuing a permit to build in a mapped flood area, participants must ensure that three criteria are met:

-• New buildings and those undergoing substantial improvements must, at a minimum, be elevated to protect against damage by the 100-year flood.
+- New buildings and those undergoing substantial improvements must, at a minimum, be elevated to protect against damage by the 100-year flood. - New floodplain development must not aggravate existing flood problems or increase damage to other properties.

-- New floodplain development must not aggravate existing flood problems or increase damage to other properties. - New floodplain development must exercise a reasonable and prudent effort to reduce its adverse impacts on threatened salmonid species.
+• New floodplain development must exercise a reasonable and prudent effort to reduce its adverse impacts on threatened salmonid species.